x

 Hagerman then showed photos of the crime scene to the jury on the courtroom's screen monitor.

-Dabney proceeded to describe the calibers of the bullets found on the scene, including 40 calibers from a handgun, 7.62 caliber from an assault rifle, and 422 caliber from Marcus Thornton.
+Dabney proceeded to describe the calibers of the shell casings found on the scene, including a 40 caliber from a handgun and 7.62 caliber from an assault rifle.

 Looking at another photo, Dabney also described the clothing of the two suspects on the scene, one with an assault rifle and one with what looked like a handgun.